barsha-rani/snake_game/README.md

 # snake_game
-This repo mimics the classic snake game available in old mobile handsets
+This repo contains the classic snake game which was available in old mobile handsets.